Bird Movies, Films, and Documentaries Every Birder Must Watch!

 It also does a great job of explaining what a “Big Year” is all about, which is the annual North American competition among birders to see who can see the most different species of birds.

-This bird movie is not perfect, but it does show a glimpse into the birding community that no other movie has ever focused on!
+This bird movie is not perfect, but it does show a glimpse into the birding community that no other film has ever explored!

 Kids Movies About Birds: